aDecoy/rust-workshop/docs/docs/module4/5_challenge.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

 # Challenge

 Now it's time to put what you've learned into practice!
 In this module's challenge, you'll:

-1. Add the serde and serde_json dependencies to your project's Cargo.toml file
+1. Add the `serde` and `serde_json` dependencies to your project's Cargo.toml file
 2. Apply the `Serialize` and `Deserialize` derive macros to your User and UserDetails types
 3. Modify your main function to:
    - Create a user and serialize it to JSON